wenyupeng/past-future/deakin/sit773/week07.md

 The purpose of throw-away prototyping is to rapidly iterate on a design and to make sure that design is sound before progressing to the implementation of the final system.

+## Agile development
+Agile development is based on the idea that each software project is unique and as a consequence, the lifecycle model must be adaptable in order to cater to the needs of each project.

+Essentially what this means is that, while the general guidelines for agile development can be carried over from project to project — they can be tweaked to suit the project and its requirements.

+### Agile methodology
+Essentially, agile development can be defined by four principles, known as the agile methodology:

+- Working software — having a functional system constructed in either a single or many iterations, is much more valuable than documentation purporting to describe the system — especially for stakeholders.
+- Customer collaboration — maintaining a continuous connection with the customer is important for identifying requirements and defining an appropriate solution.
+- Responding to change — an agile project must be able to quickly respond to any changes, adjusting the project efforts as required.
+- Individuals and interactions — Motivation and organisation of each individual working on a project is important, as are productive interactions such as pair programming (working in pairs to create the software implementation of the system).

+### Advantages
+- Can have a positive influence on teamwork and cross discipline training through activities such as pair programming.
+- Each iteration implements functionality, therefore a functional system can be demonstrated to key stakeholders at regular intervals.
+- Accounts for the reality that requirements can, and do change — and reflects this in the way the project is run.
+- Continual integration with the customer helps to ensure the project is moving in the right direction.
+- Obtaining continual customer feedback enables the project team’s to (ideally) maximise the value of the system to the customer.
+### Disadvantages
+- Continual customer feedback could result in scope creep due to continually changing requirements based on customer input.
+- Overall project schedules and costings are difficult because of the continuous change in the project.
+- Requires motivation from the project team to commit to continual processes.

+## Scrum framework
+There are a number of factors that make up the Scrum framework and they are detailed below.
+The diagram provided covers the events and artefacts associated with a Scrum project.

+### People
+There are a number of people involved in software development.
+In the context of Scrum they are:

+**Product Owner**
+the customer that has invested in developing a software solution that caters to specific business needs.
+**Scrum Master**
+provides an array of services to the project, including interacting with the product owner (customer), overseeing the project as a whole and working with and developing the skills of the development team.
+**Project Team**
+the individuals who make up the project team including analysts, designers, programmers, developers etc.
+### Events
+The events that occur within a Scrum project are highlighted in yellow boxes in the diagram above:

+**The Sprint**
+Scrum is centred around Sprints.
+In each Sprint a unique piece of functionality is added to the system.
+Each addition is referred to as an increment.
+Each Sprint has a strict time period in which it must be completed, which can range from one week up to one month.
+**Sprint Planning**
+is the process used to plan for a Sprint and understand the context of what the Sprint will implement.
+**Daily Scrum Meetings**
+a brief meeting conducted each day in order to establish a clear view as to what has been achieved since the previous daily meeting, and to plan for the next 24 hours of project development.
+Typically, these meetings take 15 minutes.
+**Sprint Review**
+held at the end of every Sprint to review the system increment that was developed.
+This provides an opportunity to showcase the system to the product owner and any relevant stakeholders.
+**Sprint Retrospective**
+this is held after the Sprint review has occurred and provides an opportunity to analyse and critique the processes and techniques used during the Sprint.
+This information can be used to plan the next Sprint.
+### Artefacts
+There are a number of artefacts that are produced by Scrum projects, highlighted in the diagram above as blue boxes:

+**Product Backlog**
+represents all of the features that the final software system should ideally implement in a complete state typically categorised in order of priority.
+As new features are identified, the product backlog grows.
+**Sprint Backlog**
+represents all of the features that a specific Sprint will implement.
+The Sprint backlog is compiled by identifying the items within the product backlog that need to be implemented in the next Sprint.
+**Increment**
+the software output of a Sprint, which is delivered when a Sprint is completed.
+**Burndown chart**
+provides a visual representation of the amount of effort involved in developing a Sprint.
+This concept will be explored next week.